cymen/node-keypress-prompt/README.md

 ## Bailing out

-If ctrl-c is press at the prompt, the promise will be rejected and `process.exit(1)` will be called.
+If Ctrl-C is press at the prompt, the promise will be rejected.

 ## Testing